Liquid Death: History

 In February 2020, the brand expanded into Whole Foods Market in the United States, where according to Eater it became "the fastest-selling water brand on its shelves".
 In August 2020, the brand expanded into two hundred 7-Eleven stores in the Los Angeles and San Diego markets as part of a trial run.
 In May 2021, the company raised an additional $15 million in a Series C funding round completed with Live Nation, who said they would sell the drink exclusively in their events and venues for a period of time.
 As of December 2021, the drink began selling in large supermarket chains such as Publix and Sprouts stores.
 In January 2022, the company raised $75 million in Series C funding.
 The company received a $525 million valuation at the time.

 Cessario stated that the company's revenue rose to $45 million in 2021, with revenue projected at $130 million for 2022.
 In October 2022, the company raised a round led by Science for $70 million at a $700 million valuation, though according to Dan Primack of Axios, the valuation could be viewed "skeptically" as it was an insider-led round.

+In March 2024, the company raised $67 million in funding and received a $1.4 billion valuation.
+Liquid Death also reported $263 million in retail sales for 2023.